Summer Rental: Plot

 After the rental's original landlord dies, Al assumes the role, and Jack gives him a check for $1,000 to cover the rent for the next two weeks.
-Al spitefully tears up the check and orders him to leave the house when their first two weeks expire, threatening to personally throw them out should they fail.
+However, Al spitefully tears up the check and orders him to leave the house when their first two weeks expire in the next four days, threatening to personally throw them out should they fail.
 To avoid early eviction, Jack challenges Al to a race at the upcoming Citrus Cove Regatta: if Al wins, Jack will pay him the $1,000 rent and take his family home; if Jack wins, he keeps the money and earns the right to stay in the house for two additional weeks rent-free.
 Al scoffs at the notion that Jack could defeat him in a race, but accepts the challenge.

-The bored Chesters come to life by helping Jack, Scully, and the Sanders refurbish The Barnacle and make it seaworthy while Scully's subordinate Angus finds the right size sails.The Barnacle is at first no match for Al or anybody else in the race, but tossing useless garbage overboard, a strong breeze, and Jack's large pair of pants enable The Barnacle to achieve a victory against Pellet at sea.
+The bored Chesters come to life by helping Jack, Scully, his staff, and the Sanders refurbish The Barnacle and make it seaworthy while Scully's subordinate Angus finds the right size sails.
+On the day of the race, Jack’s youngest daughter, Laurie, requests to go play in the basement with Yorku, a strange old man with a grey beard.
+Yorku holds tight around the waist of the young girl in giddy anticipation of her mother’s response.
+When she obliges, he quickly takes her below deck so he can play with her dolls while she braids his long scraggly hair.
+Meanwhile, The Barnacle appears no match for Incisor or anybody else in the race, but tossing useless garbage overboard Cortez forgot about, a strong breeze, and Jack's large pair of pants enable The Barnacle to achieve a victory against Al at sea.